GeoFlood (v1.0.0): Computational model for overland flooding: Conclusions

-The development of the GeoFlood model has been accomplished with a focus on accurately simulating flooding in intricate landscapes.
-Its performance was rigorously tested and confirmed through three distinct benchmark challenges.
+GeoFlood's performance was rigorously tested and confirmed through three distinct benchmark challenges.
 Benchmark simulation results were compared with those from the HEC-RAS and GeoClaw models.
 GeoFlood results on the Malpasset dam break incident were corroborated using field data, laboratory scale-model data, and numerical results from prior studies.
-These evaluations revealed GeoFlood's capability to effectively forecast the trajectory of flood waves, showing strong agreement with actual recorded events.
-A notable aspect of GeoFlood is its scalability, which qualifies it for application in modeling large-scale flood scenarios.
-The insights gained from this research hold considerable value for the advancement of flood risk management strategies and the refinement of flood hazard mapping techniques.
+These evaluations revealed GeoFlood's capability to effectively forecast the trajectory of flood waves validated against actual recorded events.
+Its validation and scalability indicate that GeoFlood may be a valuable tool for leveraging computational resources for large-scale flood risk management strategies.